AbdallaMohamed55/Data-Types/README.md

 Compile and run the program.

-7)Observe the output and note the behavior of different data types.
+Observe the output and note the behavior of different data types.

 Conclusion: Through this experiment, the user learned about various data types in C++ and how they are used to store different kinds of data.
 It also helped understand memory requirements and the importance of selecting the appropriate data type for variables in programs.